Kellton LogoHome

 Keeping users informed

 Don't let your user get bored.
 Keep them informed and (at least visually) engaged.
-Take a look at Instagram and their "You're all caught up" banner.
+Take a look at Instagram and its "You're all caught up" banner.
 It's truly brilliant – it prevents endless scrolling through old content, showing users that Instagram values their time.

 Instagram feed showing 'You're All Caught Up' message below a house post